apify/apify-docs/content/docs/proxy/residential_proxy.md

 # [](#residential-proxy) Residential proxy

 Residential proxies use IP addresses assigned by Internet Service Providers to the homes and offices of actual users.
-Unlike [datacenter proxies]({{@link proxy/datacenter_proxy.md}}), traffic from residential proxies is indistiguishable from that of legitimate users.
+Unlike [datacenter proxies]({{@link proxy/datacenter_proxy.md}}), traffic from residential proxies is indistinguishable from that of legitimate users.

-This solution allows you access to a larger pool of servers than datacenter proxy.
+This solution allows you to access a larger pool of servers than datacenter proxy.
 This makes it a better option in cases when you need a large number of different IP addresses.

 Residential proxies support [IP address rotation]({{@link proxy.md#ip-address-rotation}}) and [sessions](#session-persistence).